MrAnyx/Flashcard-API/CONTRIBUTING.md

 ## Getting Started

-To get started with the Flashcard API, follow the instructions below.
+To get started with the Meeio API, follow the instructions below.

 ### Prerequisites